 As a result, more people in a room draw more power from the AC, resulting in a higher electricity bill.

-Room size: Air conditioners eliminate heat from the air in your room based on its size.
+f) Room size: Air conditioners eliminate heat from the air in your room based on their size.
 As a result, the greater the volume of air within the space, the greater the amount of power required to cool that air.

 The amount of electricity used to remove heat from a 500 sq ft room is less than the amount of electricity used to remove heat from a 750 sq ft space.